Child Q told she ‘may be arrested’ if she did not consent to search, panel hears

 On Wednesday, TDC Linge told the hearing she did not accept accusations of breaches of respect of authority and respecting courtesy.

-The girl will not be giving evidence at the tribunal “because of the psychological effects that this strip search has had on her”, the panel previously heard.
+The girl will not be giving evidence at the tribunal “because of the psychological effects” the search has had on her, the panel has heard.

 Outrage over Child Q’s treatment led to protests outside Stoke Newington Police Station.